Ong Kim Seng: Timeless Jiangnan

 Material Moves, held on occasion of Singapore’s 60th year of independence (SG60), the exhibition celebrates the remarkable contributions of these artists – all of whom are Cultural Medallion recipients – in shaping the country’s art scene throughout their storied careers.
 The exhibition runs from 16 August to 5 October 2025.

-Showcasing 53 works on paper, it is specially created for this exhibition in collaboration with STPI during their latest residencies in 2024, octogenarians Han, Goh and Ong will present brand new works inspired by their native Singapore but rendered in unexpected contexts.
-Continuing the theme of material innovations, Ong uses mulberry bark ‘paper’ to paint luminous renderings of old or disappearing street scenes in Singapore, recovered from his own fond recollections.
+Showcasing 53 works on paper, specially created for this exhibition in collaboration with STPI during their latest residencies in 2024, octogenarians Han, Goh and Ong will present brand new works inspired by their native Singapore but rendered in unexpected contexts.
+Continuing the theme of material innovations, Ong uses mulberry bark ‘paper’ to paint renderings of old or disappearing street scenes in Singapore, recovered from his own recollections.